-Shortly after Later Levels began at the end of 2016, I wrote a post about walking simulators in which I said I’d decided to put some distance between myself and the genre.
+Shortly after Later Levels began at the end of 2016, I wrote a post about walking simulators.
 This prompted several bloggers to provide recommendations in order to convince me otherwise and Kona popped up on my radar: a ‘chilly interactive tale’ by Parabole.
 It looked like something I might enjoy so I promptly added the title to my Steam wishlist.

 Unfortunately however that’s where it stayed for the following year while other releases caught my attention.
 It’s therefore thanks to James from Killer Robotics for putting it back in the spotlight recently after very kindly offering me a key.
 My other-half spent a few evenings working our way through it last month and we both ended up really enjoying it: we were sucked into this surreal story set in an eerie village in Northern Canada and would recommend it to anyone who enjoys narrative-focused games.

 One of the reasons we adored it so much was down to the title’s narrator.
 Actor Forrest Rainier (such a cool name) gave a wonderful personality to this nameless voice and the script was written in such a way that you were never quite sure whether he was joking or being serious in his observations.
 For a game that’s set in a blizzard and where isolation, it lightens the mood when things start to get too serious; and it gives the player little clues to let them know they’re heading in the right direction without spoiling the action.

 This got me thinking about storytellers in other video games I’ve played and why they can be so important to a plot’s atmosphere when done correctly.
 A great voice can make a good story even better and add emotion to digital worlds, turning just another release into something truly special with a human touch.
 In honour of Kona’s narrator, here’s a list of some of the most memorable in gaming.